Vlastimir

 Vlastimir (Властимир, Βλαστίμηρος; c.
-805 – 851) was the Serbian prince from c.
+805 – 851) was the prince of Serbia from c.
 830 until c.
 851. Little is known of his reign.
 He held Serbia during the growing threat posed by the neighbouring, hitherto peaceful, First Bulgarian Empire, which had expanded significantly toward Serbia.

 At the time, the Bulgarian Empire and the Byzantine Empire were at peace by treaty, and although the Byzantine Emperor was overlord of the Serb lands, he was unable to aid the Serbs in a potential war.
 Presian I of Bulgaria eventually invaded Serbia, resulting in a three-year-war, in which the Bulgarian army was devastated and driven out.
 Vlastimir then turned to the west, expanding well into the hinterland of Dalmatia.
 He is the eponymous founder of the Vlastimirović dynasty, the first Serbian dynasty.

 Background

 Serbian realm and family history

-The prince (archon) that led the Serbs to the Balkans and received the protection of Heraclius (r.
-610–641), known conventionally as the Unknown Archont, was an ancestor of Vlastimir.
+The unnamed 7th-century Serbian ruler (prince, archon) who led the Serbs to the Balkans and received the protection of Heraclius (r.
+610–641) was an ancestor of Vlastimir.
 The Serbs at that time were organized into župe, a confederation of village communities (roughly the equivalent of a county), headed by a local župan (a magistrate or governor).
 According to Fine, the governorship was hereditary, and the župan reported to the Serbian prince, whom they were obliged to aid in war.
 Emperor Constantine VII Porphyrogenitus (r.
 913–959) mentions that the Serbian throne is inherited by the son, i.e., the first-born, though on one occasion there is a triumvirate in his enumeration of monarchs.
 The DAI's account about the Serbian ethnic settlement and establishment of several future principalities by the 10th century is considered as highly disputable: Serbia (roughly the later province of Rascia, including Bosnia; part of Zagorje - "hinterlands"); and Pagania, Zachlumia, Travunia (including Kanalitai) and Dioclea (part of Pomorje - "maritime").

 Višeslav, the great-grandfather of Vlastimir and first Serbian monarch known by name, was a contemporary with Charlemagne (fl.
 768–814).
-He directly held the hereditary lands of Neretva, Tara, Piva and Lim.
+He directly held the hereditary lands of Tara, Piva and Lim.
 Constantine VI conquered the Sclaviniae (slavdom - "slav area") of Macedonia, situated to the south, in 785.
 Radoslav, then Prosigoj, succeeded Višeslav, and they ruled during the revolt of Ljudevit Posavski against the Franks (819–822).
 According to the Royal Frankish Annals, written in 822, Ljudevit went from his seat at Sisak to the Serbs, who controlled a great part of Dalmatia.